jmettraux/ruote-web2/README.txt

 = Ruote-Web2

-Ruote (OpenWFEru) is an open source Ruby workflow and BPM engine.
+Ruote (OpenWFEru) is an open source Ruby workflow and [incidentally] BPM engine.

 Ruote-Web2 is a Ruby on Rails web application wrapping an instance of Ruote and a worklist.